microsoft/mattercenter/README.md

 * Create a matter contact list
 * Work on behalf of someone
 * Real-time communication (email notifications); includes email links from top pages (e.g. Project Landing Page)
-* Allow Drag and Drop of Multiple Emails and/or Documents into Matter Center
+* Allow Drag and Drop of multiple emails and/or documents into Matter Center
 * Provide client search when creating new matter